Emelieh21/r-tutorials/How to make and share an R package in 3 steps.md

-# How to make and share an R package in three steps
+# How to make and share an R package in 3 steps

 If you find yourself often repeating the same scripts in R, you might come to the point where you want to turn them into reusable functions and create your own R package.
-This article explains how to create and share your own R package in three easy steps.
+This article explains how to create and share your own R package in 3 easy steps.

 I will explain how I made [my first package](https://github.com/Emelieh21/FlightsR) and which methods I found helpful.
 Of course, there are many approaches and there might be better/more efficient ones - but the following 3 steps worked for me and will guide you to having your own R package ready, installed and online in no time.